 What is the Hierarchy of Controls?
-Definition and Workplace PHS Impact

 The impact of applying the hierarchy is a shift in responsibility.
 The hierarchy requires the organization to first attempt to fix the environment itself.
 This approach reduces the cognitive and emotional burden on the workforce and creates a more sustainable workplace culture.

-The Standard Definition (CSA Z1003 / ISO 45003)
+How the Hierarchy of Controls Relate to the PHS Standard (CSA Z1003 / ISO 45003)

-Elimination: Removing the psychosocial hazard entirely (e.g., redesigning a role to remove conflicting demands).
+- Elimination: Removing the psychosocial hazard entirely (e.g., redesigning a role to remove conflicting demands).

-Substitution: Replacing a hazardous process with a less hazardous one (e.g., replacing high-stakes annual reviews with frequent, low-pressure feedback).
+- Substitution: Replacing a hazardous process with a less hazardous one (e.g., replacing high-stakes annual reviews with frequent, low-pressure feedback).

-Engineering/Administrative Controls: Implementing policies or technical changes to reduce exposure (e.g., mandatory recovery periods or "no-meeting" blocks).
+- Engineering / Administrative Controls: Implementing policies or technical changes to reduce exposure (e.g., mandatory recovery periods or "no-meeting" blocks).

-Individual/Personal Protection: Providing tools for individuals to manage stressors that cannot be removed (e.g., EAP programs, resilience training, or stress management workshops).
+- Individual/Personal Protection: Providing tools for individuals to manage stressors that cannot be removed (e.g., EAP programs, resilience training, or stress management workshops).

 Why the Hierarchy of Controls Matters for Leaders & HR